Argent Dawn Roleplay Compendium

 On occasion, you might see invite links to in-game communities.
 These communities are player-made groups where members can chat and organize events.
 To access the Communities in-game, open the Guild & Communities interface.
 They’re used to stay connected without the need to share the same guild or faction, though most players seem to prefer chatting over Discord.
 However, this feature is very useful for creating a crossfaction party/raid group among the members, which may benefit crossfaction events if you’re not in a crossfaction guild with the other players.

-Guild recruitment posts are typically shared on the realm forums, on the Argent Archives (see the Guilds page), and in the more niche community discords that cater for a specific race, area or theme.
+Guild recruitment posts are typically shared on the realm forums, on the Argent Archives website (see the Guilds page), and in the more niche community discords that cater for a specific race, area or theme.
 Other than that, your best bet is to meet people in the game world and look for interesting guilds through the many public events organized on the server.
-Some guilds host information on sites like Carrd, and the members may have a link to it from their TRP:link: profiles.
+Some guilds host information on sites like Carrd, and the members may have a link to it from their TRP AddOn profile.

 Don’t be shy to post on the forums if you’re looking for a specific type of guild - people are often happy to offer tips and recommendations.

 Finding the right guild can feel like a gamble as far as roleplay preferences, expectations and group dynamics go.
-Don’t be disheartened if the first guild you join doesn’t work out - take it as a learning experience and check out what else there is that might interest you.
+Don’t be disheartened if the first guild you join doesn’t work out; take it as a learning experience and check out what else there is that might interest you.
+It can sometimes take time to find the right environment you enjoy.

 WEBSITES